Resources of the advantage in quantum illumination: Discord and entanglement: Resilience to noise in high-noise regime

 \section{Resilience to noise in high-noise regime}

 As shown in the previous section, in low advantage regime, higher discord is a necessary and sufficient resource for higher advantage.
-In particular, if we consider MMM states which are very near to a completely mixed state, we will expect that quantum discord can capture essential features related to quantum advantage.
-On the other hand, MMM states near to a completely mixed state can be regarded quantum states which are perturbed under a high-noise environment.
+In particular, if we consider MMM states which are very close to the completely mixed state, we will expect that quantum discord can capture essential features related to quantum advantage.
+On the other hand, MMM states near the completely mixed state can be regarded as quantum states which are generated by a highly noisy device.
 In this regard, quantum illumination with such states can be regarded as quantum illumination in a high-noise regime.
 Such a study can in particular reveal the role of discord as resource for resilience of quantum advantage to noise.

-In the high noise regime, the initial state is very close to a completely mixed state and therefore correlation vector approaches zero.
+In the high noise regime (e.g. using highly noisy device or infinitesimal reflectivity of the target), the initial state is very close to a completely mixed state and therefore correlation vector approaches zero.
 It is clear that both quantum advanatge and initial discord go to zero when correlation vector approaches zero.
 However, ratio of quantum advantage to initial discord might go to zero, finite value and infinite value which show sub-linear, linear and super-linear relation of quantum advantage in terms of initial discord, respectively.
 A linear or sub-linear relation can be regarded as evidence for this point that quantum discord is resource of resilience to noise in quantum illumination.
 In this regard, we give an analytical argument to compute the following limit:

 Here, $\delta_{in}$ and $QA$ refer to initial discord and quantum advantage, respectively.
 For calculating the discord of encoding $\delta_{enc}= p_0 \delta^{(0)}-\bar{\delta}$, we should consider discord for $\rho^{(0)}$ and $\bar{\rho}$ which are the following form: